akkadotnet/getakka.net/src/docs/working-with-actors/Routers.md

 *Pool routers* on the other hand create their own children.
 The router is therefore also the routee's supervisor.

-By default, routers use the `OneForOneStrategy`, so if a child dies, only that actor is restarted.
-If you want to change this behavior, the supervision strategy of the router actor can be configured with the `SupervisorStrategy` property of the Pool.
+By default, pool routers use a custom strategy that only returns `Escalate` for all exceptions, the router supervising the failing worker will then escalate to it's own parent, if the parent of the router decides to restart the router, all the pool workers will also be recreated as a result of this.

 ## Routing Strategies